-Knee pain comes in many forms but sharp pain often indicates a strain or tear to one of the tendons or ligaments.
-Diagnosing from pain alone isn’t usually reliable however it does help when diagnosing which part of the knee is injured.
-If you’re feeling sharp knee pain whenever you try to exercise, or it’s hurting as you read this right now, then keep on reading to learn causes, symptoms and treatment.
+Knee pain comes in many forms, but sharp pain often indicates a strain or tear to one of the tendons or ligaments.
+Diagnosing from pain alone isn’t usually reliable; however, it does help when diagnosing which part of the knee is injured.
+If you’re feeling sharp knee pain whenever you try to exercise, or it’s hurting as you read this right now, then keep on reading to learn the causes, symptoms and treatment.

 Managing a knee injury

 When dealing with potential injury to the knee, the most obvious symptom is usually pain.
-Often described as feeling like a knife or needle pushing into a particular point, most often when the knee is bent or under strain.
+Pain is often described as feeling like a knife or needle pushing into a particular point, most often when the knee is bent or under strain.

-This is most commonly felt below the kneecap, but can occur on the side of the knee or at the back of the knee as well.
-While most people find the pain goes away after some rest, if it persists or gets worse then you should see a doctor or physio as soon as you can.
+This is most commonly felt below the kneecap but can also occur on the side of the knee or at the back of the knee.
+While most people find the pain goes away after some rest, if it persists or gets worse, you should see a doctor or physiotherapist as soon as you can.

 Learn more: Definitive guide to knee braces